vors/psconfeu-2018-workshop/01-Bootstrap.md

 # Getting started

-To start using platyPS in your project, you would need to do a one-time bootstraping.
+To start using platyPS in your project, you would need to do a one-time bootstrapping.
-You will get 1 markdown file for every cmdlet you have in the module and you would need to poluate the documentation string in the template.
+You will get 1 markdown file for every cmdlet you have in the module and you would need to populate the documentation string in the template.

 We will use the `Greet.psm1` module for this exercise.

-## Get youself familiar with the training module
+## Get yourself familiar with the training module

 Please, read the module source code.
-It's very simple and tries to emphasise different parameters metadata, not the implementation or usefulness.
+It's very simple and tries to emphasize different parameters metadata, not the implementation or usefulness.

 ## Generate markdown for the module